Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Microplastics affect human health and the environment; now, it is time to act.

 We still need more data about the effects of exposure to microplastics.
-However, actions can be taken to decrease exposure gradually, such as using a filter for tap water, wearing cotton clothes, and staying away from plastic products.
+However, actions can be taken to gradually reduce exposure, such as using a tap water filterwearing cotton clothing, and avoiding plastic products

 By making informed choices in your daily life and supporting efforts to reduce plastic pollution, you can help protect your health and the planet.